Tsvetan Vasilev: Corporate Commercial Bank ("Corpbank")

-Bank collapse and shutdown

 In June 2014, Corpbank collapsed following a bank run during which the equivalent of nearly 20% of its assets were withdrawn.
 Corpbank was officially shut down and placed under the special supervision of the Bulgarian National Bank on 20 June 2014 after a request by its management.
 The bank's management applied for special supervision because the Bulgarian National Bank refused to provide liquidity support.
 According to media reports at that time, the shutdown was due to a dispute between Vassilev and "Bulgarian media oligarch Delyan Peevski."